-In Petersburg Tales, Gogol’s characters wander in a twilight atmosphere; they’re crazy and alone, ghosts and presences, miserable, surreal figures: but they cannot be ignored, out of tune characters for an out of tune world.
-Indeed, in his works, Gogol portrays the vices and idiosyncrasies of Russian society, with irony and a sense of the grotesque, which brings him closer to the popular comedy and the literary tradition that dates back to François Rabelais, as Mikhail Bakhtin claimed.
+In Petersburg Tales, Gogol’s characters wander in a twilight atmosphere; they’re crazy and alone, ghosts and presences, miserable, surreal figures: but they cannot be ignored, out-of-tune characters for an out-of-tune world.
+Indeed, in his works, Gogol portrays the vices and idiosyncrasies of Russian society with irony and a sense of the grotesque, which brings him closer to the popular comedy and the literary tradition that dates back to François Rabelais, as Mikhail Bakhtin claimed.

 Paving the way for great Russian literature

 Between fantasy and a brutal encounter with reality, the short stories bewitch the reader with the charm of nineteenth-century Russia, except then striking him or her with contradictions and brilliant inspiration.
-Gogol is caustic, funny, sometimes even violent.
+Gogol is caustic, funny, and sometimes even violent.